Provider Customer Service - JF Part B

 A7.
 The Medicare allowed amount is applied towards the therapy cap limit.
 This is true even if Medicare is secondary.

 A8.
-Part B Medicare does not perform prior authorization of any service.
-All part B services are paid based reasonableness and necessity of the services performed and supplied and is determined on a case-by-case basis.
+With the single exception of Repetitive, Scheduled Non-Emergent Ambulance Transport (RSNAT) services, Part B Medicare does not perform prior authorization of any service.
+All part B services are paid based upon reasonableness and necessity of the services performed and supplied and is determined on a case-by-case basis.

 Medicare Part A has a new prior authorization program, Prior Authorization for Certain Outpatient Department (OPD) Services for hospitals.
 Noridian would like to remind providers that if a facility’s service is deemed not medically necessary, the individual rendering provider’s related services would also be considered non-covered.
 Physicians and Non-Physician practitioners (NPPs) are encouraged to work with the facility to provide them with all necessary documentation.